- What is the ACCESS Clinical Trial?

 - That VT/VF cardiac arrest is a strong predictor of an underlying and correctable cardiac condition.

-- That changing the standard of care to initial cath lab admission, results in significantly improved functionally favorable survival compared with the current standard of care, initial intensive care unit (ICU) admission.
+- That initial cath lab admission, results in significantly improved functionally favorable survival compared with current practices.

 Participation in the ACCESS Trial